Daniel15/Website/Daniel15.Web/Posts/2010-10-15-javascript-for-modern-sites-2.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2010/10/javascript-for-modern-sites-2

+---

 In this post, I'll discuss more of my opinions regarding JavaScript development.
 Please read [the first post in the series](http://dan.cx/blog/2010/03/javascript-for-modern-sites/) if you haven't already.
 In this post, I'll cover some relatively important language features that don't seem to be covered in a lot of basic JavaScript guides.
 I'm assuming you have a basic knowledge of JavaScript.
 Let's begin.

 ## Functions are variables